Ibrahimovic becomes part-owner of Swedish side Hammarby | Goal.com

 "AEG has informed Hammarby that it has sold half of its ownership in AEG Sweden to Ibrahimovic, which in turn means that Ibrahimovic becomes part-owner of Hammarby Fotboll AB."

-“To then get a a person like Zlatan Ibrahimovic into the club, with the passion and winning mentality he stands for feels right.
-It is too early to say anything in detail about how Zlatan can contribte to Hammarby, but there is clearly very great potential in the collaboration.”
+"To then get a person like Zlatan Ibrahimovic into the club, with the passion and winning mentality he stands for feels right.
+It is too early to say anything in detail about how Zlatan can contribute to Hammarby, but there is clearly great potential in the collaboration."

 Having spent the most recent part of his playing career at LA Galaxy, fully owned and operated by AEG, whose headquarters are in Los Angeles, Ibrahimovic will have had plenty of time to consider the deal as he weighs up the next step in his long career.